The Rise Of Sunscreen Anxiety: Are We Taking SPF Too Far?

 AdvertisementADVERTISEMENT

 People take sunscreen very seriously.
 In 2024, consumer watchdog Which? claimed that popular Bondi Sands SPF50+ Face Sunscreen Lotion had “failed” its UV protection tests, sparking uproar on social media.
 Users were outraged at the idea that the product might not live up to its promises and could leave them unprotected.
-Reassuringly, in the US, SPF products are regulated as over-the-counter drugs by the U.S. Food and Drug Administration (FDA), and while Bondi Sands told Refinery29 it works with compliance experts Delphic HSE, fears around sunscreens not delivering on their promises continue to grow.
+Reassuringly, under UK and EU law, cosmetic brands must undergo rigorous SPF testing before making sun protection claims, and while Bondi Sands told Refinery29 it works with compliance experts Delphic HSE, fears around sunscreens not delivering on their promises continue to grow.

 But is being diligent with SPF application worth living in panic?
 Psychotherapist and author Eloise Skinner reminds us that an over-reliance on anything can have a negative impact: “It can reach a point where the anxiety outweighs any benefits from an otherwise positive product like sunscreen,” she tells me.
 “This might be the case where the feared element (sun exposure, for example) is invisible,” Skinner adds.
 “The lack of immediate physical evidence can push us to spiral or worry more.”